sofyar75/scaltoe/README.md

 Winning size can be configured from 3 to board size.
 There are two working modes, playing alone or with other based on game ID.
 There's a possibility to add computer player.
-There's a possibility to add more ajax for refreshing page.
+There's a possibility to add more ajax for refreshing the web page.